 It’s equipped with Honda’s patented CO-MINDER technology, which automatically shuts the generator down before carbon monoxide (CO) levels pose a threat.
-Plus, it’s fuel-efficient and can run for up to 8.1 hours on a single tank of gas.
+It’s fuel-efficient and can run for up to 8.1 hours on a single gas tank.

 2. Champion 3500 Watt Dual Fuel Inverter Portable Generator

 - Surge Watts: 3,500